AloshkaD/SDCar_software_p3/README.md

 ## CNN model

-I've investigated Nvidia[1], Comma.ai[5], and VGG16 approaches but I wasn't able to get the desired driving behavior with the used datasets.
-Therefore I've developed a new model that successfully trained the car to drive on both tracks using Udacity's data only.
+I've investigated  and tested Nvidia[1], Comma.ai[5], and VGG16[7] approaches but I wasn't able to get the desired driving behavior with the used datasets.
+Therefore I've developed a new model that successfully trained the car to drive on both tracks using the data sets that were provided by Udacity alone.

+The model starts by normalizing the images that were preprocessed and provided by keras's generators.
+I've decided to create a normalization strategy as part of the model to take advantage of the GPU acceleration that TensorFlow utilizes.
+Normalization is essential for the gradient descend to work efficiently.

-The model starts by normalizing the images from keras's generators and then followed by a max pooling layer to seduce the size of the input image to 32x32.
-This approach was very helfull in capturing the important features in the image and reducing the data points and training time.
+The normalization is followed by a 2x2 maxpooling layer to reduce the size of the input image to 32x32.When I first developed the model I didn't include this layer and the model didn't perform well.
+Such a behavior could be attributed to the maxpooling was capturing the important pixel in the images.
+Or it could be that there were more data in the image and more layers were required for the learning process.
+Overall, this approach was very helpful in capturing the important features in the image and reducing the data points and training time.

+The second layer is a convolution layer with a 3x3 weight mask.
+There are 4 more convolution layers and they were chosen to have  adequate learning yet fast enough to accomplish the task in the shortest time possible.
+The activation layer for all the convolution layers is relu to ensure non-linearity of the model.
+I could've chosen elu or leaky-elue, but that require further investigation.There are two more maxpooling layers before a flatten layer.

-Two dropout layers were added to the first fully connected layers to combat over fitting.
+I have included 3 fully connected layers with 512, 256, and 1 connections respectively.
+The number of connections were determent to give the classification (linear regression) a statistically powerful performance.
+I have included two 50% dropout layers to the first and second fully connected layers to combat over fitting and enable the model to generalize well.

+# Training hyperparameter

+The training parameters included training rate, epochs and batch size.

+In order to find the right balance between longer and shorter training and avoid over-fitting/under-fitting of the model, I have empirically tested batch sizes between 32 and 512 and well as epochs between 5 to 30.
+First, I have employed a strategy where the model file is temporary stored in the memory and then compared with the newt trained model.
+In the end the best model with the lowest error was kept.
+This is similar to ModelChekpoint in keras.

+However, I found that relying entirely of the loss value and validation performance doesn't necessarily guarantee the best model.
+Therefore I have tested each model file separately using the simulator.

+I came into the conclusion that a batch size of 64 and epochs of 7 are quite good for avoiding over-fitting/under-fitting based on how the car performed in the simulator.
+I have tested a learning rate of 0.00001 and 0.0001 and found that the latter gave the best convergence.

 For simplicity, the full architecture of the CNN is provided below